voidspawner/void.tech/README.md

 >
 > **Dome** · Standing on the planet's surface

-Autonomous factories persist on the planet.
+Autonomous **underground factories** persist on the planet.
 Goods are crafted **individually** to meet people's needs and delivered autonomously.

 ## V O I D license
 **⌜ V O I D license ⌟** is a license to distribute digital content and goods.
 Expressed in a single sentence: